caoyou222/Post-Office-App/README.md

 Change the server address to where you run the server.
 In our case, the address is http://rns202-5.cs.stolaf.edu/28425/ <br />

 ## Technologies
 We use react-native and expo for the app development and use Rest Api to do the backend server.
+Postgresql as database

 ## Structure and functions
 ### Home and Home2 page